Prakruthi-G-H/HTML-AND-CSS-MINI-PROJECTS/Tribute Page/README.md

     - index.html
     - TributePage.css
 4. Open index.html in any modern web browser (e.g., Chrome, Firefox, Edge)
+5. Enjoy exploring the tribute page dedicated to one of India’s greatest visionaries 🇮🇳

 ## 👩‍💻 Developed by